r-scheele/policy-editor-documentation/docs/index.md

 ```

-Consider a simple FastAPI application, already configured with Keycloak identity provider and Opa to make authorization decisions.
-We'll use the example above to show how to use fastapi-opa to add a login flow to your application.
+Consider a simple FastAPI application, that uses Keycloak identity provider and Opa to make authorization decisions.

+We'll use the example rego result above to show how to use fastapi-opa to add a login flow to your application.

 Start by cloning the repository and installing the dependencies: